elmeintz/iOSfinalproject/README.md

 **ColorPop** is a SwiftUI-based web app that allows users to generate color palettes based on their text input.
 Whether you're trying to describe the colors of a sunset, the shades of a landscape, or any other visual experience, ColorPop creates a unique color palette that reflects your input.
 Simply enter a word or phrase (like "sunset"), and ColorPop will generate a palette inspired by that description.

 ### Purpose:
 The goal of ColorPop is to allow users to easily translate visual experiences into color palettes.
-This helps users articulate visual concepts that might be difficult to describe with traditional color names.
+Have you ever seen something beautiful, like a sunset but can't articulate the color into words?
+This application configues the ColorMagic API to help people find the perfect color match.

 ### Tools Used:
 - **API:** [ColorMagic API](https://colormagic.app/api/palette/search) – Provides color palettes based on user input.